ECE-IoT/esp-iot-framework/docs/core/core_classes/esp_config.md

 The class is implemented as singelton.
 Therefore the normal way to get an object of the class is to call getInstance() and then a object pointer will be returned.

 To read the config file you have to call only once the readConfig() function of the EspConfig object.

+This class uses the class [Esp_Spiffs](esp_spiffs.md) to read the SPIFFS and the library [ArduinoJson.h](https://github.com/bblanchon/ArduinoJson) to parse the json file.